14 CFC Games Played

 After 14 encouraging games with the Pies, Ernie Rudduck looked set for a good VFL career.
 He was only 23, and seemed to have a great footballing future.
 But the lure of home at Dromana seemed too great, and Rudduck turned his back on the VFL – motorbike or none – to go back home in 1908 (after a holiday in WA).

 In some ways it wasn’t a surprising decision, because the Rudducks were a famous family on the Peninsula.
 Ernie’s dad, Nelson, was a particularly important figure.
 He was one of the pioneers of the Mornington Peninsula, having founded the first general store in Dromana in 1872, and was also the founder of the Dromana Methodist Church and the Dromana branch of the Independent Order of Rechabites.
+He also founded, and donated the land for, the first Dromana Hospital.
 He was a local councillor, JP, magistrate and a prominent local identity.

 Ernie was the sixth of nine children, and he quickly made his own name in the local community.
 He was involved in the church too, and heavily involved in local activities.
 As well as his football he was a good tennis player, played plenty of other sports, and also featured regularly on stage with recitations, songs and even photographic displays.
-He was treasurer for some local organisations too.
+He was treasurer for some local organisations too, and the superintendent of the local Sunday School.

 All of this helped make Ernie a local celebrity himself.
 When he was involved in an accident in 1902 – he was injured when his horse tumbled over some cows lying on the roadway – the subsequent bruising was a story in the local paper.
 So were his various sporting exploits.